HIDDEN LANE LANDFILL

 On related pages:

 The Hidden Lane Landfill was a 25-acre privately owned and operated disposal facility north of Virginia Route 7 between the Broad Run Farms and Countryside communities.
 It is immediately adjacent to the floodplain of the Potomac River.
 Starting in 1971 the facility accepted a variety of solid wastes including construction and demolition wastes, land clearing wastes and other items such as appliances, tires, paper, and cardboard.
 The county closed down the facility in 1984, pursuant to a local court decision the year before.
-The Hidden Lane Landfill had been named by county and state health officials as the likely source of the degreasing solvent trichloroethylene, first detected in drinking water wells of some homes in the Broad Run Farms subdivision just west of the landfill in 1989. .
-Hidden Lane Landfill was listed on the National Priorities List in March 2008.
+The Hidden Lane Landfill had been named by county and state health officials as the likely source of the degreasing solvent trichloroethylene (TCE), which was detected in the drinking water wells of some homes in the Broad Run Farms subdivision just west of the landfill in 1989.
+The Hidden Lane Landfill was added to the National Priorities List (NPL) in March 2008.